-Settings for Incremental Backup Process
+Settings for the Incremental Backup

 The following settings become available only when Start Backup Server has been enabled and the user has selected Backup Data Only or Backup Data and BLOB.
 The following settings are needed for the Incremental Backup Process to function properly.